wighawag/forge-exec/README.md

 This need to be in your `PATH`

-You can also easily instal from source, see folder: [forge-exec-ipc-client](./forge-exec-ipc-client/)
+You can also easily install it from source using cargo:

 ```bash
 cargo install forge-exec-ipc-client